 Movies And TV Shows I Like:

-We (spouse and I) have a lot of tapes and DVDs featuring Poirot, Marple (each in several incarnations), and some miscellaneous, too, e.g. the Foyle's War series.
-Our collection of Holmes is miniscule, because spouse hates the SOB--I don't, but who am I to decide what to do with loose change?
+We (spouse and I) have a lot of tapes and DVDs featuring Poirot or Marple (each in multiple incarnations), plus some miscellaneous, e.g. the Foyle's War series.
+Our collection of S. Holmes is miniscule, because spouse hates the SOB--I don't, but who am I to decide what to do with loose change?
 Now that TV has gone digital, our old eyes sometimes settle for those tapes and CDs, plus two a month (not always mystery) from Netflix.